Roy Orbison: 1970s: Struggles

-Orbison continued recording albums in the 1970s, but none of them sold well.
-By 1976, he had gone an entire decade without an album reaching the charts.
-He also failed to produce any popular singles, except for a few in Australia.
-His fortunes sank so low that he began to doubt his own talents, and several of his 1970s albums were not released internationally due to low US sales.
-He left MGM Records in 1973 and signed a one-album deal with Mercury Records.
+Orbison continued recording albums in the 1970s, but his career stagnated during this decade.
+At the beginning of the decade, Orbison started to wear his hair straight, instead of combing it back.
+He would wear it like this for the rest of his life..
+In 1974, he switched record labels from MGM to Mercury Records for a one-album deal.
+Although the peak of his success was over, his single "Penny Arcade" was number one in Australia for many weeks and "Too Soon to Know" reached number three in England.
+His fortunes sank so low in America that his concerts were mostly empty, such as the concert at Cincinnati Gardens that he played on his 40th birthday in April 1976.
 Peter Lehman observed that Orbison's absence was a part of the mystery of his persona: "Since it was never clear where he had come from, no one seemed to pay much mind to where he had gone; he was just gone."
-His influence was apparent, however, as several artists released popular covers of his songs.
+However, several artists released popular covers of his songs.
 Orbison's version of "Love Hurts" was remade by Gram Parsons and Emmylou Harris, again by hard rock band Nazareth, and by Jim Capaldi.
 Sonny James' version of "Only the Lonely" reached number one on the country music charts.
 Bruce Springsteen ended his concerts with Orbison songs, and Glen Campbell had a minor hit with a remake of "Dream Baby".

-A compilation of Orbison's greatest hits reached number one in the UK in January 1976, and Orbison began to open concerts for the Eagles that year, who started as Linda Ronstadt's backup band.
-Ronstadt herself covered "Blue Bayou" in 1977, her version reaching number three on the Billboard charts and remaining in the charts for 24 weeks.
+A compilation of Orbison's greatest hits reached number one in the UK in January 1976, and Orbison began to open concerts that year for the Eagles, who had started as Linda Ronstadt's backup band.
+Ronstadt covered "Blue Bayou" in 1977, her version reaching number three on the Billboard charts and remaining in the charts for 24 weeks.
 Orbison credited this cover in particular for reviving his memory in the popular mind, if not his career.
 He signed again with Monument in 1976 and recorded Regeneration with Fred Foster, but it proved no more successful than before.

 In late 1977, Orbison was not feeling well and decided to spend the winter in Hawaii.
-He checked in to a hospital there where testing discovered that he had severely obstructed coronary arteries.
-He underwent a triple coronary bypass on January 18, 1978.
+He checked in to a hospital there, where testing discovered that he had severely obstructed coronary arteries and was barely alive.
+Orbison underwent open-heart surgery on January 18, 1978.
 He had suffered from duodenal ulcers since 1960 and had been a heavy smoker since adolescence.
+Orbison said he felt rejuvenated after the procedure, but his weight would continue to fluctuate for the rest of his life.
+He also continued to smoke cigarettes, despite the advice of his doctor..